 The Jay Mountain Trail Experience

-The main Jay Mountain Trail covers approximately 8 miles round-trip, though the structured data indicates a distance of 11.1 kilometers with 1100 meters of elevation gain, making this a moderately challenging hike that typically takes 4 to 6 hours to complete.
+The main Jay Mountain Trail covers approximately 8.0 miles (12.9 km) round-trip with 2,565 feet (782 m) of elevation gain, making this a moderately challenging hike that typically takes 4 to 6 hours to complete.
 The trail is well-suited for hikers with some experience who are ready to tackle a rewarding climb without the technical difficulties of the High Peaks.
+Note: The marked trail ends at Jay's western summit.
+From here, experienced hikers may continue via an unmarked and difficult herd path to Jay Mountain's eastern summit for an extraordinary ridge walk known locally as a 'highway in the sky.'

 The ascent begins gradually through mixed forest, where the trail is well-defined and easy to follow.
 As you gain elevation, the terrain becomes more rugged and the grade steepens noticeably.
 The middle section of the hike takes you through some of the most beautiful forest in the region, with towering trees creating a natural cathedral overhead.
 During this portion, you'll cross several small streams and navigate around large boulders that add character to the landscape.